-Survey Date Description of Changes Since Last Survey Interpretation 23 rd February 2023 Beach Profiles: Tynemouth Long Sands is covered by three beach profile lines for the Partial Measures survey (Appendix A).
+Survey Date Description of Changes Since Last Survey Interpretation Beach Profiles: Tynemouth Long Sands is covered by three beach profile lines for the Partial Measures survey (Appendix A).
 Profiles 1aNTDC06 and 1aNTDC07 were initially surveyed annually each autumn between 2002 and 2009.
 A third profile, 1aNTDC06A, was later added in the centre of the frontage.
 From spring 2010 (Partial Measures) onwards, they have been surveyed bi-annually.
-The last survey was the autumn 2022 Full Measures survey.
-1aNTDC06 is located approximately 150m south of the access road/ramp towards the north of the bay.
+The last survey was the autumn 2023 Full Measures survey.
+At Tynemouth Long Sands, the dune-cliff face was not surveyed due to access constraints, but survey photographs suggest that wind-blown sand continues to accrete in the lee of the defences.
+Beach levels have generally lowered across the profiles.
+11 th March 1aNTDC06 is located approximately 150m south of the access road/ramp towards the north of the bay.
 The profile for the dune-cliff face is limited due to a lack of data points in the profile plot; the survey report for this monitoring period and previous survey reports have noted "no access to middle of section 6 due to seed protection fences".
-The beach at the toe of the cliff has lowered by up to 0.5m to chainage 50m.
-The rest of the beach profile seaward of chainage 50m has risen by up to 0.6m.
-Overall, the profile is at a high level on the upper beach and at a medium level on the middle and lower beach compared to the range recorded from previous surveys.
-At profile 1aNTDC06A, the profile for the dune-cliff face is a straight line; a result of a lack of data points in the profile plot; the survey report for this monitoring period and previous survey reports have noted 'no access to middle of section 6A due to seed protection fences'.
-The beach profile alternates between erosion and accretion, with the greatest amount of change recorded between chainages 98-132m where the upper beach berm has been removed by up to 1.0m.
-Erosion is mostly limited to 0.2m and accretion to 0.1m.
-Overall, the profile is at high level compared to the range recorded from previous surveys.
-At Tynemouth Long Sands, the dune-cliff face was not surveyed due to access constraints, but survey photographs suggest that wind-blown sand continues to accrete in the lee of the defences.
-Beach profile change has been relatively small over the winter/spring months.
-Beach levels have generally fluctuated between erosion and accretion across the profile.
-Longer term trends: Overall, the beaches have retained a similar form and are within the bounds of previous surveys.
+The beach from the toe of the cliff to chainage 155m has lowered by up to 1.2.
+The cliff toe has retreated landward by up to 7m and is now at its most landward position recorded.
+Overall, the upper and middle beach profile is at a low level, whilst the lower beach is at a medium-high level compared to the range recorded from previous surveys.
+Longer term trends: Overall, the beaches have retained a similar form and are within the bounds of previous surveys, however the cliff toe at profile 1aNTDC06 is at its most landward position recorded.
+2024 At profile 1aNTDC06A , the profile for the dune-cliff face is a straight line; a result of a lack of data points in the profile plot; the survey report for this monitoring period and previous survey reports have noted 'no access to middle of section 6A due to seed protection fences'.
+The beach profile has mostly lowered by up to 0.6m, except for the beach at the end of the survey which has risen by up to 0.1m.
+Overall, the upper and middle beach profile is at medium level compared to the range recorded from previous surveys, whilst the lower beach is at a high level.
 Profile 1aNTDC07 is located approximately 50m south of the access route through the dunes towards the southern end of the bay.
 As with the other profiles the dune-cliff face is a straight line; a result of a lack of data points in the profile plot.
-The survey report for this monitoring period and earlier reports note 'no access to middle of section 7 due to seed protection fences'.
-The beach profile has undergone a similar pattern of change to 1aNTDC06A, with alternating sections and erosion and accretion (mostly limited to 0.4m) and the removal of an upper beach berm by up to 0.6m.
-Overall, the beach is at a high
+The survey report for this monitoring period and earlier reports note 'no access to middle of section 7 due to seed protection fences' and also 'no access to the top of section 7 due to building site'.
+The beach profile at the toe of the cliff has risen for a short section by up to 0.2m to chainage 77m, before switching to erosion across the rest of the profile by up to 0.4m on the middle beach and 0.5m on the lower beach.
+Overall, the beach is at a medium level compared to the